Happy Monday folks, back with another solopreneur blog post for ya – so let’s jump in:

 – How he transitioned from business consultant to starting his own business

-– Scaling a business up to and beyond 6 figures, step-by-step
+– Scaling a small business up to and beyond 6 figures, step-by-step

-– Planning for success in your business, go-to-market strategies, pricing and investing
+– Planning for a successful business, go-to-market strategies, pricing and investing

 And much more.
 Head over here to listen or watch.